How to Connect Microsoft Teams Chats with Slack (2026)

 Conclude Connect makes it possible to bridge that gap, allowing both sides to connect chats or channels while staying in their existing tools.

-With Conclude Connect for external communication, teams can link Microsoft Teams and Slack without needing to switch tools.
+With Conclude Connect for external communication, teams can link Microsoft Teams and Slack without switching tools.
 This solves a common challenge for agencies and service teams working with clients on different platforms – a topic we explore more in this article on Agency–Client Communication Across Slack and Teams.

 Important details: